 The Relative Max Transmit Power MCS n field (where n = 1, ..., 11) is an unsigned integer in dB and encoded as the reference maximum transmit power minus the nominal maximum transmit power for an HE TB PPDU using RU size greater than or equal to 242 tones, and HE-MCS n.
 The reference maximum transmit power is the nominal maximum transmit power for an HE TB PPDU using RU size greater than or equal to 242 tones, and HE-MCS 0.
 If a STA does not support HE-MCSs 9 to 11, the Relative Max Transmit Power MCS n fields (where n = 9, ..., 11) are reserved.

-The UL MU Power Capability element is included in (Re)-Association Request frames, as described in 9.3.3.6 (Association Request frame format) and 9.3.3.8 (Reassociation Request frame format).
+NOTE- The relative max transmit power might change after an association.

 9.3.3.6 Association Request frame format